 A. Provide personal residential flood output ranges in the format shown in the file named “2017FormAF4.xlsx” by using an automated program or script.
 Provide this form in Excel format.
 The file name shall include the abbreviated name of the modeling organization, the flood standards year, and the form name.
 Also include Form AF-4, Flood Output Ranges, in a submission appendix.

-B. Provide flood loss costs by county, rounded to three decimal places in the printed form.
+B. Provide flood loss costs by county, rounded to three decimal places.
 Within each county, flood loss costs shall be shown separately per $1,000 of exposure for frame owners, masonry owners, frame renters, masonry renters, frame condo unit owners, masonry condo unit owners, and manufactured homes.
 For each of these categories using rating areas or geographic zones, the flood output range shall show the highest flood loss cost, the lowest flood loss cost, and the weighted average flood loss cost.
 The aggregate personal residential exposure data for this form shall be developed from the modeling-organization-specified, predetermined, and comprehensive exposure dataset except for insured values and deductibles information.
 Insured values shall be based on the standard flood output range specifications given below.
 When calculating the weighted average flood loss costs, weight the flood loss costs by the total insured value calculated above.
 Include the statewide range of flood loss costs (i.e., low, high, and weighted average).

 C. If a modeling organization has flood loss costs for a rating area or geographic zone for which there is no exposure, give the flood loss costs zero weight (i.e., assume the exposure in that rating area or geographic zone is zero).
 Provide a list in the flood model submission document of those rating areas or geographic zones where this occurs.